Not all facial oils are all created equal: Why you should focus on non comedogenic oils…

-2. Argan Oil: Argan Oil is another non comedogenic oil (o on the comedogenic scale) known for its beauty enhancing properties.
+Argan Oil is another non comedogenic oil (o on the comedogenic scale) known for its beauty enhancing properties.
+A 2015 study on postmenopausal women found that ingesting and topically applying argan oil improved skin elasticity more than the control group ingesting olive oil.
 Like Shea Butter, it can be used for the face and hair.
 It is rich in vitamin E and minerals, and reducing fines lines and scars.
 It is much more light weight than shea butter and absorbs easily.
 I was using Argan Oil prior to Shea Butter, but found it did not provide enough moisture and hydration during the winter months.
 It worked beautifully, however, during spring and summer.

-3. Rosehip Seed Oil: Rosehip Seed Oil is a 2 on the comedogenic scale.
+Rosehip Seed Oil is a 2 on the comedogenic scale.
 I have combination skin and have not had a problem with it, but it you have acnegenic skin or oily skin, this may not be the best choice for you.
 Like Argan Oil, Rosehip Seed Oil is lightweight and absorbs easily.
-It contains Vitamin A and Vitamin E, which yield a high cell turnover.
+It contains Vitamin A and Vitamin E, which yield a high cell turnover and revitalize aging skin.
+A study published in Clinical Interventions in Aging found that subjects who applied topical rosehip powder saw improvement in crow’s feet, skin moisture, and elasticity.
 I like using Rosehip Seed Oil as a serum and putting a moisturizer on top of it, however this may be enough for you.

 Note: your skin is a constant state of change depending of your diet, how much water your drink, medications, vitamins and supplements you are taking, how much you sleep, the weather, your indoor environment, etc. Therefore, it may be necessary to adjust your skin care routine by changing your cleanser, adding or removing serums and oils.
 It is crucial to always listen to your skin and body.